JyutdictEB/Jyutjam.org/src/en/about/README.md

 # About Us
 ## 1. About Lingnaam Jyutjam

-*Lingnaam Jyutjam* was founded in 2017, initially as a group on QQ by fellows who shared a common interest of Yue Language, with the original intention to build a platform for Yue studies lovers.
+*Lingnaam Jyutjam* was founded in 2017, initially as a group on QQ by fellows who shared a common interest of [Yue Language](https://en.wikipedia.org/wiki/Yue_Chinese), with the original intention to build a platform for Yue studies lovers.

 In the summer of 2018, *Jyutdict* was prepared for construction and another group *Jyutdict Editorial Board* was subsequently established.
 In this case, the key members of *Lingnaam Jyutjam* could be defined as those in the group *Jyutdict Editorial Board* to contribute to the compilation of *Jyutdict* and furthermore, to the video production on *Lingnaam Jyutjam Bilibili Account* to a certain extent.

 At present (2021), the key members of *Lingnaam Jyutjam* are mainly involved in the following subprojects (not for profit):

-- Compilation and building of a online dictionary platform for Pan-Cantonese words including pronunciations and meanings: *[Jyutdict](/en/jyutdict-android/)*
+- Compilation and building of an online dictionary platform for Pan-Cantonese words including pronunciations and meanings: *[Jyutdict](/en/jyutdict-android/)*
-- Videos production on facts about Yue: released on *[Bilibili](https://space.bilibili.com/410568594)*
+- Videos making of fun facts about Yue: released on *[Bilibili](https://space.bilibili.com/410568594)*
 - Research on the phonetics, phonology and romanization schemes of Yue varieties and the design of *[Jyutping++ (J++)](/en/j++/)*
-- A collection of Yue language resources from all over the world
+- A collection of Yue Language resources from all over the world

-Special Note: As of August 4, 2021, *Lingnaam Jyutjam Association* has never collaborated with any other commercial or non-commercial organizations, nor has it issued any donation requests, except for [one video](https://www.bilibili.com/video/BV1ji4y1L7W6) with *Ding Ding Hao Zheng* on Bilibili.
+Special Note: As of August 4, 2021, *Lingnaam Jyutjam Association* has never collaborated with any other commercial or non-commercial organizations, nor has it issued any donation requests, except for [ONE video](https://www.bilibili.com/video/BV1ji4y1L7W6) with *Ding Ding Hao Zheng* on Bilibili.
 Please refer to official information (e.g. [Trend on *Bilibili*](https://space.bilibili.com/410568594/dynamic) or this website) to avoid being deceived.

 ## 2. Structure of the Association